Barry Douglas

-Barry James Douglas (born 4 September 1989) is a Scottish professional footballer who plays as a left-back.
+Barry James Douglas (born 4 September 1989) is a Scottish former professional footballer who played as a left-back.

-After playing for Queen's Park and Dundee United in Scotland, he joined Polish club Lech Poznań in 2013, where he won the 2014–15 Ekstraklasa title.
+After playing for Queen's Park and Dundee United in Scotland, in 2013 he joined Polish club Lech Poznań, with whom he won the 2014–15 Ekstraklasa title.
 He signed for Konyaspor in Turkey in 2016, after which he joined Wolverhampton Wanderers in 2017.
 Douglas enjoyed a successful season with Wolves, winning the 2017–18 EFL Championship and making his full international debut.
-He joined Leeds United in July 2018, where he won the 2019–20 EFL Championship under Manager Marcelo Bielsa.
+In July 2018, he joined Leeds United, with whom he won the 2019–20 EFL Championship under manager Marcelo Bielsa.
+After a year spent on loan at Blackburn Rovers, he rejoined Lech Poznań in 2021, and won his second Ekstraklasa title in his first season back.
+In July 2024, he returned to Scotland to sign with St Johnstone.
+He retired from professional football in April 2026.

 Club career

 Queens Park

 Douglas was born in Glasgow and raised in the city's Pollok district.Douglas was educated at Mosspark Primary School and Rosshall Academy where he met future Dundee United teammate Scott Allan He played for Livingston's youth teams, but was released at the age of sixteen because he was considered "too small".
 He then spent a year out of football before joining Queen's Park, becoming part of their first team squad in 2008.
 He made his senior debut in August 2008 in a Scottish Second Division match against Stranraer, and went on to become a first team regular for Queen's Park, playing for the amateur club part-time while also working as a refrigeration engineer and serving an apprenticeship in the trade.
 His performances saw him linked with a number of professional clubs, despite Queen's Park being relegated to the Third Division in 2009.
 Douglas continued to impress at the lower level, scoring nine goals from his full-back position during the 2009–10 season.
 He finished the season as Queen's Park's top scorer.